Can You Withdraw a Guilty Plea in Utah?

 Critically, the defendant must also be able to show that the plea was either involuntarily or unknowingly made, meaning the defendant either didn’t understand that he or she was waiving certain Constitutional rights, or didn’t understand the nature of the charges and their consequences.
 Rule 11 tries to prevent this from happening by stating that defendants must be made aware of certain facts at the time they enter their plea.
 For instance, “If the defendant pleads guilty, no contest, or guilty and mentally ill to a misdemeanor crime of domestic violence [e.g. simple assault in Utah]… the court shall advise the defendant orally or in writing that, as a result of the plea, it is unlawful for the defendant to possess, receive or transport any firearm or ammunition.”
 (See our previous article about your gun rights after a criminal conviction for more information on firearms and domestic violence charges.)

-If someone you love was arrested in Salt Lake City or the surrounding area, it is crucial to make sure their Constitutional rights are being aggressively protected by a knowledgeable and experienced defense attorney.
+If someone you love was arrested in Salt Lake City or the surrounding area, it is crucial to make sure their Constitutional rights are being aggressively protected by a knowledgeable and experienced Salt Lake City criminal defense lawyer.
 Darwin Overson has more than 16 years of experience handling a wide variety of misdemeanors and felonies on behalf of juveniles and adults, and has argued thousands of motions during his many years practicing criminal law.
 To set up a free and confidential legal consultation with Darwin, call the law offices of Overson Law at (801) 758-2287 today.